 By Dr. Maulana Karenga

-The life-and-freedom-affirming spirit of the Haitian Revolution still haunts the historical memory and current mind of those whose imperial lust for monopolized wealth and racial domination has not diminished over the centuries, diagnosis but rather has found varied forms in which to clothe, vcialis 40mg camouflage and express itself.
-They are determined to make the Haitian people pay for having the audacity to dare and win freedom, site to boldly assume and exercise the right to be free without consent, especially from one’s oppressor, and to defeat four European armies using instruments of daily work and life, and weapons they seized from the enemy’s own hands and armories.
+The life-and-freedom-affirming spirit of the Haitian Revolution still haunts the historical memory and current mind of those whose imperial lust for monopolized wealth and racial domination has not diminished over the centuries, but rather has found varied forms in which to clothe, camouflage and express itself.
+They are determined to make the Haitian people pay for having the audacity to dare and win freedom, to boldly assume and exercise the right to be free without consent, especially from one’s oppressor, and to defeat four European armies using instruments of daily work and life, and weapons they seized from the enemy’s own hands and armories.

 In doing this, they placed a signature event in the history of the human struggle for freedom, an enslaved people defeating their enslavers and establishing a republic in the name of Haitian and human freedom.
 And for this the imperial powers and their allies conclude, they cannot be forgiven.
 Thus, taking up the imperial gauntlet for White supremacy, as it has done repeatedly throughout history when European empires are overthrown, the U.S. invaded and occupied Haiti (first in 1915-1934) imposed sanctions, propped up political and military dictators, and overthrew the legitimate democratically-elected government of President Jean Bertrand Aristide, kidnapped him, forced him into exile and blocks the exercise of his constitutional right to return to Haiti without conditions of any kind.